dotnet/docs/docs/standard/serialization/system-text-json-preserve-references.md

   - "objects, serializing"
 ---

-# How to handle circular references with System.Text.Json
+# How to preserve references and handle circular references with System.Text.Json

-In this article, you will learn how to handle circular references with the `System.Text.Json` namespace.

-## Preserve references and handle circular references

 ::: zone pivot="dotnet-5-0"